We deliver high quality, independent science services to the European Research Area.

 Research Grant Evaluation

-Benefit from our independent research grant evaluation support.
-We have evaluated over 4,000 proposals since 2014
+We offer you independent research grant evaluation services.
+We have evaluated over 4,500 proposals since 2014 throughout 32 competitive calls.

 European Projects Coordination

-Benefit from our expertise in Consortium building, proposal preparation.
-We have been involved in over 20 EC projects since 2010
+Benefit from our expertise in consortium building, call writing and proposal preparation.
+We have been involved in over 45 European projects since 2002.

 Why partner with us?